 President Obama’s decision represents the end of the era of America’s influence in Iraq and the strengthening of Iran’s influence in Iraq with no plan to counter that influence.
 We have been ejected from a country by the people that we liberated and that the United States paid for with precious blood and treasure.
 The administration claims that we got exactly what we needed, but today’s announcement demonstrates otherwise.
 The United States needed a working democratic partnership in Iraq and we should have demanded that Iraq repay the full cost of liberating them given their rich oil revenues.
 I call on the president to return to the negotiating table with Iraq and lead from the front and not from weakness in Iraq and in the world.

-UPDATE: Jon Huntsman’s statement below the jump.
+UPDATE: Jon Huntsman’s and Rick Perry’s statements below the jump.

 Jon Huntsman’s statement:

 On the occasion of the announcement that U.S. forces will withdraw completely from Iraq by the end of the year, we should take a moment to reflect on the service and sacrifice of our brave men and women in uniform.
 We are forever grateful for their service to America, and are eager to welcome our troops home.